Félix Dolci: Early life

-Dolci was born in Saint-Eustache, Québec in 2002.
-He started gymnastics at the age of 6 at Laval Excellence, a gym in Laval, Québec.
-His first competition was in 2009 and, up to this day, has won over 200 medals and awards, including sports merits and other honors.
+Dolci was born in Saint-Eustache, Quebec in 2002.
+He started gymnastics at the age of 6 at Laval Excellence, a gym in Laval, Quebec.
+His first competition was in 2009.
+So far he has won over 200 medals and awards, including sports merits and other honours.
 His mother suggested he try gymnastics, mainly as a way to release his energy, as sports such as hockey and soccer failed to adequately do that.
-Dolci speaks both French and English as he resides in the province of Québec.
+Dolci speaks both French and English and resides in Quebec.
 Dolci is coached by Adrian Balan.

 Junior career

 2018

 Dolci suffered a shoulder injury at the start of 2018 which made it difficult to do horizontal bar, pommel horse, and parallel bars.
 Because of this, he was not able to compete his best at the Élite Canada competition in February and ended up in fourth place in the all-around.
 Dolci recovered and in April he competed at the Pacific Rim Championships in Medellin, Colombia.
 He helped Canada place second as a team and individually he placed second on rings, fourth on parallel bars, and eighth on horizontal bar.
 He next competed at the Canadian Championships held in Waterloo, Ontario and placed first on all-around, floor, vault, and horizontal bar; second on rings; third on parallel bars; and fourth on pommel horse.
 Dolci's second international competition of the year came in June at the Junior Pan American Gymnastics Championships in Buenos Aires, Argentina.
 While there he helped Canada win bronze as a team.
 Individually he won gold on rings and bronze in the all-around, on floor exercise, and on horizontal bar.

 In October Dolci was back in Buenos Aires for the Youth Olympic Games.
 He placed second on rings, sixth on floor exercise, seventh on vault, eighth on horizontal bar, and ninth in the all-around.
 His silver made him the first Canadian gymnast to win a medal at the Youth Olympics (alongside Emma Spence who won a bronze medal on vault).
 He rounded out the year with the Austrian Future Cup in Linz, Austria in November.
 He dominated the competition, placing first on every event (including team and all-around) minus the horizontal bar where he received the bronze medal.